DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you want to better understand the general idea of Wabbajack, refer to a Reddit article [_What Wabbajack is and Why You Should Care_](https://www.reddit.com/r/skyrimmods/comments/mbfk5f/what_wabbajack_is_and_why_you_should_care/).

 If you would like to learn more general information about the fork, be sure to visit its home page again [here](https://www.nexusmods.com/skyrimspecialedition/mods/51973).
 I would very strongly recommend to check _Questions & Answers_ section for the most popular questions asked by users of the add-on.

 ---

 ## Requirements

-  - Fork's installation size - ~ 153 GB (~ 13GB is copied from your Skyrim SE install, your installation folder must be unique)
+  - Fork's installation size - ~ 153 GB
+    - ~ 13GB is copied from your Skyrim SE install
+    - Should be put inside SSD
-  - Fork mod's size - ~ 84 GB (your downloads folder should be the same as TPF's one to make the installation process faster and not to make you download TPF's mods once again)
+  - Fork mod's size - ~ 84 GB
+    - Your downloads folder should be the same for all modlists to make the installation process faster and not to make you download the mods once again if you have them already
+    - Should be put inside HDD

   - [The Microsoft Visual C++ Redistributable - Visual Studio 2015, 2017, 2019, and 2022 X64](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160#visual-studio-2015-2017-2019-and-2022);
   - [Microsoft .NET 5.0 - desktop app X64 and console app X64](https://dotnet.microsoft.com/download/dotnet/5.0/runtime);